Sicilian language: Calabria

 The dialect of Reggio Calabria is spoken by some 260,000 speakers in the Reggio Calabria metropolitan area.
 It is recognised, along with the other Calabrian dialects, by the regional government of Calabria by a law promulgated in 2012 that protects Calabria's linguistic heritage.

 Diaspora

 Outside Sicily and Southern Calabria, there is an extensive Sicilian-speaking diaspora living in several major cities across South and North America and in other parts of Europe and Australia, where Sicilian has been preserved to varying degrees.

 Media

 The Sicilian-American organization Arba Sicula publishes stories, poems and essays, in Sicilian with English translations, in an effort to preserve the Sicilian language, in Arba Sicula, its bi-lingual annual journal (latest issue: 2017), and in a biennial newsletter entitled Sicilia Parra.

-The 1948 filme La Terra Trema is entirely in Sicilian and uses many local amateur actors.
+The 1948 film La Terra Trema is entirely in Sicilian and uses many local amateur actors.

 The nonprofit organisation Cademia Siciliana publishes a Sicilian version of a quarterly magazine, "UNESCO Courier".